SushiCannibale/AnimaLib/README.md

 - #### The stop statement
 The programm will look for the `do_kill` parameter **before changing the frame**.

-If the `last_frame` is reached (The image of the list if not specified), the animation will stop and the sprite will be removed from its groups.
+If the `last_frame` is reached (The last image of the list if not specified), the animation will stop and the sprite will be removed from its groups.